matheusrmribeiro/color_picker/README.md

 # Color picker
  Challenge #1 - Color Picker

+> ATTENTION: This is not the full project, it`s just a piece of it.

 **What I've learned?**
 * How to use RenderBox to get Widget position
 * Read image pixels